Etosha Express

 • National Park entry fees

-• Game drives in Etosha in the Chameleon Safaris vehicle
+• 1/2 day game drive in Etosha in the Chameleon Safaris vehicle

 • Pick up within Windhoek city limits and drop off within Swakopmund city limits